 Single haptenization only modifies hydrophilic amino acids on antigenic proteins, but utilizing two haptens modifies both hapten hydrophilic and hydrophobic amino acids on these target proteins, making the protein more foreign to the immune system with modification of these additional amino acids.
-A greater number of T-cells is activated by the addition of the second hapten (i.e. more modified amino acids) so the number of T-cells potentially reactive to the unmodified protein increases.
+A greater number of T-cells is activated by the addition of the second hapten (i.e., more modified amino acids) so the number of T-cells potentially reactive to the unmodified protein increases.

 Further, the Company plans to combine the use of its vaccine with "checkpoint antibodies", which are a relatively new class of cancer therapy.
 The rationale for the combination is that checkpoint inhibitors on their own are powerful augmenters of cellular immune response.
 The Company believes its vaccine changes the tumor environment to make them more susceptible to checkpoint inhibitors, and expects a synergistic response from the combination.
-The Company is optimistic for Phase I and Phase II clinical outcomes for BVX-0918A, as these studies have already been successful with the prior single hapten approach.
-The Company is seeking EU regulatory approval for compassionate use in Stage III & Stage IV ovarian cancer targeted for 2022.
+The Company is optimistic for positive Phase I and Phase II clinical outcomes for BVX-0918A, as these studies have already been successful with the prior single hapten approach.
+The Company is seeking EU regulatory approval for Compassionate Use in Stage III and Stage IV ovarian cancer targeted for 2022.

-On February 10, 2021, the Company and Procare Health Iberia, S.L., of Barcelona, Spain ("Procare Health"), a leading privately-held European pharmaceutical company, announced that they entered into a broad collaboration.
-Under the terms of the agreement, which was executed on February 9th, 2021, the companies will jointly conduct a Phase I Clinical Study of BVX-0918A in Spain for late-stage ovarian cancer.
-The Company will be responsible for the core technology and vaccine production, with Procare Health overseeing and making a \$US900,000 in-kind investment in the clinical program and regulatory planning, CRO management, patient/clinical center recruitment, marketing, and opinion leader management.
-Both companies have agreed to equally share costs associated with engaging a European clinical research organization ("CRO") to conduct the study.
-In return, Procare Health will have exclusive rights to market and distribute BVX-0918A in the European Union ("EU"), and the United Kingdom.
+On February 9, 2021, the Company and Procare Health, a leading privately-held European pharmaceutical company, entered into a broad collaboration.
+Under the terms of the agreement, the companies will jointly conduct a Phase I Clinical Study of BVX-0918A in Spain for late-stage ovarian cancer.
+The Company will be responsible for the core technology and vaccine production, with Procare Health overseeing and making a US\$900,000 in-kind investment in the clinical program and regulatory planning, CRO management, patient/clinical center recruitment, marketing and opinion leader management.
+Both companies have agreed to equally share costs associated with engaging a European CRO to conduct the study.
+In return, Procare Health will have exclusive rights to market and distribute BVX-0918A in the EU and the United Kingdom.
 Clinical data from the Spanish Phase I study will be used by BioVaxys to support its planned IND for BVX-0918A in the US next year, as well as for all other global markets.
 The two companies will be working out any remaining details by summer 2021.
+Under the agreement, Procare Health will be responsible for marketing and distribution in the EU and will begin launch planning in early 2022.